“Do you see that faith was working together with his works, and by works faith was made perfect?”

 and by works faith was made perfect?

 Abraham’s faith matured by works.
 He moved from believing that God would deal with his sexual deadness to being confident that He would raise his son Isaac from the dead.
 His faith grew and developed.
-This does not imply that his faith was faulty but simply that it was incomplete.
+This does not imply that his faith was faulty, but simply that it was incomplete.
 He developed his faith by exercising it.

-Works strengthen and mature of faith.
+Works strengthen and mature faith.

 This verse does not teach us where we should place our trust but demonstrates the effect of faith in the sight of men.
 The car we drive may be a symbol of financial prosperity.
-Likewise the application of principle to experience shows the reality of our faith.
-We cannot have genuine belief in the principles of the Word without living them out in our experience.
+Likewise, the application of principle to experience shows the reality of our faith.
+We cannot have a genuine belief in the principles of the Word without living them out in our experience.

 Our faith will not reach its goal without appropriating the promises and principles of God’s Word by faith.
 That appropriation is an act of faith.
-We believe that God’s principles are true for our lives.
+We believe that God’s principles are true in our lives.
 That glorifies God because God Himself is the goal of our lives.
 Each time we take God at His Word, we demonstrate that God is trustworthy.
 With each time we believe Him, our faith grows stronger.
 Taking action on our faith builds our faith.